Education for young people with SEND

 Your education setting choices

-• attend your school's sixth form
+• go to your school's sixth form

 • move to another school's sixth form

-• attend your local college.
+• go to your local college.

 Find out more about sixth form and college and how to apply.